Cereal leaf beetle: Other solutions

 Even without human intervention, O. melanopus has experienced a decline in the United States due to general weather conditions such as drought or excessive rainfall.
 In the early days of outbreak in the United States, California experimented with quarantine as the first option.
 Any material suspected to contain O. melanopus was not allowed into California.
 O. melanopus populations traveling in hay can be suppressed by compressing the hay into bales.

 Genetically modified plants are still another option for control.
 Meissle et al. found that mortality of O. melanopus on Cry3Bb1 transgenic maize was double that of the wild type.
 Many transgenic plants seek to change the physical properties of the plant, making adhering eggs a difficult task.

 In Europe, where the species is native, scientists have experimented with several pesticides.
 In one experiment, four pesticides belonging to two groups (organophosphates and pyrethroids) were tested to see their effects on the beetles' numbers.
 These were tested at several concentrations and mixtures.
 The chemical Vantex was superior, but the other pesticides were averaging 80% efficiency and were not to be counted out.
-With many pesticides, farmers must be cautious not to spray too early, because the eggs will not be affected much, and pesticide use may actually increase the numbers of O. melanopus because predators are killed.
+As with many pesticides, farmers must be cautious not to spray too early, because the eggs will not be affected much, and pesticide use may actually increase the numbers of O. melanopus because predators are killed.
 The optimum time to begin spraying is when about 50% of the eggs have hatched.
 An alternative is spraying when the adults are laying their eggs, which is also shown to be effective.